 Why Prune a Rose Bush?

+Roses are actually fairly hardy when it comes to enduring thorough prunings.
 Roses have the unique ability to break buds on old wood, so even if you cut too much, it’s nearly impossible to kill your rose due to pruning.
-In fact, many roses thrive because of well placed cuts and will bloom more proliferate because of it.

-Certain species of roses will send out canes every which way, creating a crazy, out of control look.
-Criss-crossed and unsupported canes can create shady areas that block the sunlight, hold moisture, and support insect life and disease growth.
-Pruning areas of wild abandon can help the overall health of the rose and keep it under control.
+Certain species of roses will send out canes every which way, clogging up crossroads within the bush, and spreading the bush to spaces where it is not welcome.
+Not only can this be a nightmare when it comes to your garden’s appearance, but it can also lead to health problems within the bush.
+Dense sections and damaged rose build-up can create shady areas that block sunlight, hold moisture, and support insect life and disease growth.
+Pruning out-of-control sections can help the overall health of your roses, and keep them under control.

-Depending on the type of rose you have, you can control the overall appearance and help train your rose to look the way you want it to.
+Depending on the type of roses you have, you can control the overall appearance and help train your roses to look the way you want them to.
 You also can remove unsightly twigs, deadheads, and leaves to provide a more manicured look through the growing season.

 How to Cut

-- Always make your cut about ¼” above an outward facing budeye (new bud growth) or outward facing, mature set of leaflets.
-Both these areas support new growth and rebloom.
+Always make cuts about 1/4 inch above outward-facing buds and outward-facing mature sets of leaflets.
+Both of these areas will support new growth and rebloom.

-- Cut at a 45 degree angle with the downwards slope falling away from the eye.
-This helps the rising sap to be drawn away from the budeye to keep from covering it, and helps to naturally seal the open cane wound.
+Make your cuts at a 45-degree angle with the downwards slope falling away from the eye.
+This helps the rising sap to be drawn away from the budeye, which keeps it from covering it and helps the open cane wound naturally seal.

 Seasonal Rose Pruning